robbert-vdh/yabridge/README.md

         path.
 That way you can run `yabridgectl` directly.
 If you don't know what that means, then add `export PATH="$PATH:$HOME/.local/share/yabridge"` to the end of `~/.bashrc` and reopen your terminal.

+1.2 (alternative).
+You can also just clone the repository using `git` utility:
+        `cd ~/.local/share && git clone https://github.com/robbert-vdh/yabridge`

 2. Setting up and updating yabridge for your plugins is done though the `yabridgectl` command line utility.
 The basic idea is that you first install